Blog Engagement

 Say, for instance, you want to make Slack your team's new direct messaging tool, but some of your employees just aren't that interested.
 They're less likely to use any of the channels you set up, and as Slack becomes a more central part of your daily routine, they're more likely to miss out on important conversations or bits of information.

-Proper innovation requires effective communication
+Proper innovation at work requires effective communication

 But remember that effective communication goes both ways, and it's important to listen to feedback if you want digital innovations to work out.
 It's worth trialling new tools with a reliable team before you go rolling it out across the whole company.
 After all, what seems like an amazing idea to you might only be a massive inconvenience to everyone else.